pepyakin/PetraVM/README.md

 The VM consists of a basic instruction set and optional instruction set extensions.
 The arithmetization of the machine enables the prover and verifier to only handle the ISA extensions used by an agreed-upon program.

-The full machine specification can be found [here](docs/specification.md).
+The full machine specification can be found [here](./book/src/specification.md).

+## Documentation

+Documentation is still incomplete and will be improved over time.
+You can go through the [PetraVM book](https://petraprover.github.io/PetraVM/) for explanations on the zkVM design and architecture.

 ## Features